romankh3/raspberrypi-home-ecosystem/BASE_CONFIGURATION.md

 Next, choose `Interfacing Options` and set `SSH` enable.
 This will help to connect to Raspberry Pi via SSH.

 After that, go back and go to `Network Options` and choose `Wi-Fi`.
-Fill name and password of the Wi-Fi.
+Fill the name and password of the Wi-Fi.

-To be sure, that these changes is working as expected, re boot Raspberry
+To be sure, that these changes are working as expected, reboot Raspberry

 `$ sudo reboot`

-Next, need to undestand the `ip address` of the Raspberry to connect to.
+Next, need to understand the `IP address` of the Raspberry to connect to.

 `$ sudo ifconfig`